jhajek/forge/_posts/2022-09-29-Installting-Graphite-and-Grafana-Ubuntu-20045.md

 * Graphite-web
   * A Django-based web application that renders graphs and dashboards
     * This is not used as Grafana has replaced the need for it
-  * But we want just the [Graphite-api](https://pypi.org/project/graphite-api/ "graphite api webpage") so Grafana can interact with Whisper
+  * We want just the [Graphite-api](https://pypi.org/project/graphite-api/ "graphite api webpage") so Grafana can interact with Whisper
-  * This will be the hard part...
 * Carbon
   * [Carbon](https://github.com/graphite-project/carbon "carbon webpage") has two service daemons, Carbon-Relay and Carbon-Cache that cache received metrics and then write them to storage
 * Whisper